 With 10 parks covering over half of its total area, Daisy Hill is a verdant residential oasis in Brisbane’s suburban fringe.

 Running adjacent to Daisy Hill, the Pacific Motorway ensures efficient travel north to the Brisbane CBD and Sunshine Coast, ideal for young professionals looking for a peaceful place to come home to each evening.
-Overlooking Slacks Creek to the south, a Daisy Hill address is one of the most sought after in the Logan region.
+Just 20 minutes to the beautiful Bay and home to one of Queensland’s top co-educational schools – John Paul College, a Daisy Hill address is one of the most sought after in the Logan region.

 Local shops with supermarkets and cafes are available throughout the suburb, while the neighbouring Shailer Park’s Hyperdome offers a much larger range of retail options.
 The Hyperdome’s piazza hosts an array of restaurants, bars and entertainment.